kevinknpham/CommCommCorgis/README.md

 Any missing fields will result in a plain text error response.

-`action`: what the server should do.
-Can be 'update', 'create', 'leave'.
+`action`: required field.
+Describes what the server should do.

 if `action` is create
+_A character is created and added to the game._
 * `name`: name of character

 if `action` is update:
+_The specified character's position is updated._
 * `name`: name of character to move
 * `x`: x position to move character to
 * `y`: y position to move character to

 if `action` is leave
+_The specified character is removed from the game._
 * `name`: name of character leaving

 if `action` is chat
+_The message is broadcast to all connected users._
 * `user`: name of current player
 * `text`: body of message

 if `action` is list
-* no required fields, server will respond with list of player locations
+_The server will respond with a list of the characters and their positions._
+* optional field `room`: room to list characters from (if not specified, all rooms' characters are listed)

 **Server message format**